Best cameras for beginners

 The easiest camera to use and pocket-sized for ultimate portability.
 Basic functions are pre-programmed so you just need to point and click to capture those everyday moments.

 Your little photography enthusiast needs a camera that’s easy to use and suitable for little hands, whilst still taking a super shot.
 We’ve cherry picked a selection of top choices to get them snapping.

 Think about how you'll be using your camera.
 Is there a particular style of photography that interests you - will you be mainly outdoors shooting landscapes and wildlife or are you more interested in action and sport?
 Will you need to travel with your camera?
-Answering these questions will help to refine your choices as there are certain camera features and functions that are more suited to particular photographing interests.
+Answering these questions will help to refine your choices.

 You'll need a camera with a great zoom and fast shutter speed (at least 1/1000 for capturing running animals).
 As a beginner, a bridge camera is a great compromise to more expensive DSLRs and lenses - you'll still get an impressive zoom range but for a fraction of the cost.